Supreme Court of India: Seal

+Flag

+On 1 September 2024, the Supreme Court unveiled a flag for the Court's use, combining elements of the seal and the Court's architecture.
+The flag is a deep blue color and depicts the Ashoka Chakra set above the rotunda of the Court.
+The flag also features the Constitution of India.
+The flag was inaugurated by President of India Droupadi Murmu on September 1, 2024, commemorating the 75th anniversary of supreme court.
+The flag and insignia were designed by the National Institute of Fashion Technology, Delhi.
+However, the Supreme Court under B. R. Gavai as Chief Justice reverted to its original logo with the Sarnath lions in 2025.

 Constitution of the Court

 Registry

-The registry of the Supreme Court is headed by the Secretary-General who is currently assisted by 10 registrars, several additional and deputy registrars, etc. Article 146 of the Constitution deals with the appointments of officers and servants of the Supreme Court registry.
+The registry of the Supreme Court is headed by the secretary-general, who is currently assisted by 10 registrars, several additional and deputy registrars, etc. Article 146 of the Constitution deals with the appointments of officers and servants of the Supreme Court registry.

 Supreme Court advocates

 Supreme Court Rules, 2013 entitle only those advocates who are registered with the Supreme Court, called advocates-on-record to appear, act and plead for a party in the court.
 Those advocates who are designated as 'senior advocates' by the Supreme Court or any of the high courts can appear for clients along with an advocate-on-record.
 Any other advocate can appear for a party along with or under instructions from an advocate-on-record.

 Composition

 Size of the court

 Initially, the Constitution of India provided for a Supreme Court with a chief justice and 7 judges.
 In the early years, a full bench of the Supreme Court sat together to hear the cases presented before them.
-As the work of the Court increased and cases began to accumulate, Parliament increased the number of judges (including the Chief Justice) from the original 8 in 1950 to 11 in 1956, 14 in 1960, 18 in 1978, 26 in 1986, 31 in 2009, to 34 in 2019.
+As the work of the Court increased and cases began to accumulate, Parliament increased the number of judges (including the chief justice) from the original 8 in 1950 to 11 in 1956, 14 in 1960, 18 in 1978, 26 in 1986, 31 in 2009, to 34 in 2019.
 As the number of the judges has increased, they sit in smaller benches of two or three (referred to as a division bench)—coming together in larger benches of five or more (referred to as a constitution bench) when required to settle fundamental questions of law.
 A bench may refer a case before it to a larger bench, should the need arise.

 The largest-ever bench at the Supreme Court of India has been constituted in 1973 in Kesavananda Bharati v.
 State of Kerala.
-A bench of 13 judges was set up to decide whether Parliament had the unfettered right to amend the Constitution or not that eventually gave rise to the Basic Structure doctrine.
+A bench of 13 judges was set up to decide whether Parliament had the unfettered right to amend the Constitution, which eventually gave rise to the Basic Structure doctrine.